Tuesday, December 13, 2016

 “The former enemies of North and South are united again in defense of their Aryan birthright,” a title card reads.

-The film’s bigotry is self-evident and it says a lot about Griffith that this became his passion project.
-Still, D.W.
-Griffith remains an enigmatic figure.
-Compassion for the downtrodden (the elderly and even, misguided as it was, toward blacks) abounds in his early work.
-In 1909 he directed The Red Man’s View a look into the tragic plight of Native Americans in which the whites were the brutes.
-Intolerance, his next feature after Birth of a Nation may have been an attempt at apology but it could just as easily be a product of Griffith’s complicated and sometimes contradictory ideology.
+The Birth of a Nation sealed Griffith's reputation in more ways than he wishes and yet, looking at his body of work, he remains an enigmatic figure.
+Compassion for the downtrodden (the elderly and even, misplaced as it was, toward Blacks) abounds in his early work.
+In 1909 he directed The Red Man’s View a look into the tragic plight of Native Americans in which the Whites were the brutes.
+Intolerance, his next feature after Birth of a Nation, often miscited as an attempt at apology is in fact more a product of Griffith’s complicated and sometimes contradictory ideologies.

 “He portrayed the emancipated slaves as heathens, as unworthy of being free, as uncivilized, as primarily concerned with passing laws so they could marry white women and prey on them,” Lehr said.